michiganaerospace/mathtools/README.md

 least squares.
 For more details on the individual modules, please [see below](#available-modules).

+## Installation

+Math tools is currently installed by cloning the git repository to your local machine and adding the ```mathtools``` path to your Python path variable.
+To clone this repository

 ### Available modules.

 - [Fit](#fit) — The ```fit``` module provides algorithms for reguarlized least